Maisa Silva: Personal life

 An only child, Maisa was born in ABC Paulista and lived from two to seven years old in São José dos Campos.
 For professional reasons in July 2009, she moved to Alphaville, in Barueri.

 In October 2013, at the age of eleven, she announced that she would no longer wear her characteristic curls in her hair, as she preferred to leave it straight.

 The presenter declares herself a feminist "Having the notion that, historically, women have been labeled and limited awakens [in me] the desire to be a woman, to use this to my advantage", she stated.

 Speeches

-The length of her career, popularity and great experience with communication and media, made Maisa, despite being young, a respected name to speak about her areas of activity.
+The length of her career made Maisa, despite being young, a respected name to speak about her areas of activity.
 Because of this, she is invited to speak at major events.

 "Você tem Sonhos?": Maisa Silva's first lecture was held at the Ibirapuera Auditorium, in SP, for 8 thousand young people.
 At the event, the presenter spoke about dreams and goals.

 ProXXIma 2019: Lecture at a communication event, in which Maisa spoke about her professional career, advertising work and relationship with the media.

 YOUPIX Summit 2019: "Maisa Interview Paulo Marinho".
 In the chat, the two professionals spoke about online and offline communication, the future of communication and content creation.

 RD Summit 2019: Alongside SBT CEO José Roberto Maciel, Maisa spoke about the communications market and the "convergence between ON and OFF media".